Welcome to today's edition of the Rush 24-7 podcast.

 It's the countries who couldn't get into the G7.

-I don't know what's be below the G twenty.
+I don't know what's below the G20.

-There must presumably be a G for countries that can't get into the any of the other Gs.
+There must presumably be a G for countries that can't get into any of the other Gs.

 So that will be like the Super Bowl of speechifying right there.

-Uh who who else is at the meeting?
+Who else is at the meeting?

 Yeah, right.